chamatt/create-kaol-app/readme.md

   - `expo`
   - `next`

-- `packages` shared packages across apps
+- `packages/` shared packages across apps
-  - `app` you'll be importing most files from `app/`
+  - `app/` you'll be importing most files from `app/`
-    - `features` (don't use a `screens` folder. organize by feature.)
+    - `features/` (don't use a `screens` folder. organize by feature.)
-    - `provider` (all the providers that wrap the app, and some no-ops for Web.)
+    - `provider/` (all the providers that wrap the app, and some no-ops for Web.)
-    - `navigation` Next.js has a `pages/` folder.
+    - `navigation/` Next.js has a `pages/` folder.
 React Native doesn't.
 This folder contains navigation-related code for RN.
 You may use it for any navigation code, such as custom links.
+      - `native/`
+        - `index.tsx` Entrypoint for react-navigation
+      - `routePaths.tsx` - Here you setup the route mapping between the react-navigation and the URLs that they map to in your nextjs app.
   - `api` your trpc api with your routes
   - `db` your prisma db with a pre-populated sqlite file
   - `config` your environment configs
+  - `universal` a place to put your universal components.
+    - `universal/tailwind` exports some tailwind utilities that you will use to make components support tailwind className/tw prop.

 You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.